-The authors would like to thank Prof. A. Borzi and Prof. C. W. Oosterlee for the invitation to the OPTPDE ESFWaves workshop held in Würzburg, Germany on September 26-28th 2011.
+The authors would like to thank the two referees for their valuable comments and suggestions that helped us to improve the manuscript.
+They thank Prof. A. Borzi and Prof. C. W. Oosterlee for the invitation to the OPTPDE ESFWaves workshop held in Würzburg, Germany on September 26-28th 2011.
 They also would like to acknowledge GENCI (Grand Equipement National de Calcul Intensif) for the dotation of computing hours on the IBM BG/P computer at IDRIS, France.
-This work was granted access to the HPC resources of CINES and IDRIS under allocation 2011065068 made by GENCI.
+This work was granted access to the HPC resources of CINES and IDRIS under allocation 2011065068 and 2012065068 made by GENCI.